Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 two squares.

 I love how fear effects are implemented as pushes.
-Feels a lot better than taking control away from the players by making their PCs run away in their actions.
+Feels a lot better than taking control away from the players by making their PCs waste their actions running away and cowering.

 Royal mummies can use an **enfeebling curse** as a minor action once per round.
 This ranged 10 attack hits automatically and makes it so the target